-Snowshoeing is an expanding recreational activity and with our recent snowfall it’s the perfect chance to go out and explore!
+Snowshoeing is an expanding recreational activity and even though there hasn’t been a ton of snow yet this winter, it’s on the way!
 This list has awesome places to snowshoe and even options for rentals.

 Living in the snowy haven of Minnesota, we have lots of opportunities for snowshoeing!
 Throughout the state there are numerous locations where you can snowshoe and or rent the equipment to do so.